-Good Neighbors has been working continuously for community development and enhancing the capacity of poor people to improve their livelihood and quality of life.
-Since its establishment, Good Neighbors has contributed in providing primary education to children all over the world, and in recognition thereof, Good Neighbors was awarded “Achieving Universal Primary Education” Millennium Development Goal by United Nations.
+Good Neighbors International has been working continuously for community development and enhancing the capacity of poor people to improve their livelihoods and quality of life.
+Since its establishment, Good Neighbors International has contributed to providing primary education to children all over the world, and in recognition thereof, Good Neighbors was awarded “Achieving Universal Primary Education” Millennium Development Goal by United Nations.
 Currently, Good Neighbors is supporting approximately 16.8 million people including 9.6 million children globally.

-The Good Neighbors founding spirit aims to make neighbors suffering from poverty and discrimination self-reliant through sustainable development interventions which are beyond aid only.
-The mission and vision of Good Neighbors: To make the world a place without hunger, where people live together in harmony, reﬂects this spirit.
-In order to realize this vision, Good Neighbors has followed five principles since its founding.
+The Good Neighbors International’s founding spirit aims to make people suffering from poverty and discrimination self-reliant through sustainable development interventions that are beyond aid.
+The mission and vision of Good Neighbors International: To make the world a place without hunger, where people live together in harmony, reﬂects this spirit.
+In order to realize this vision, Good Neighbors International has followed five principles since its founding.

 - Work with a long-term view of at least 10 years